 The following description summarizes certain important terms of the securities of Grove Collaborative Holdings, Inc., formerly Virgin Group Acquisition Corp.
-II ("we," "us," "our," the "Company" or "Grove") as of March 16, 2023.
+II ("we," "us," "our," the "Company" or "Grove") as of March 20, 2024.
 Because the following description is only a summary, it does not contain all the information that may be important to you.
-For a complete description of the matters set forth in this document, you should refer to our Certificate of Incorporation (the "Charter"), our Bylaws (the "Bylaws"), the Warrant Agreement, dated March 22, 2021, between us and Continental Stock Transfer & Trust Company ("Continental") as warrant agent (the "Warrant Agreement"), Warrant Agreement, dated June 16, 2022, between Grove and Corvina Holdings Limited (the "Backstop Warrant Agreement" and such warrants issued thereunder, the "Backstop Warrants"), the Warrant Agreement between us and HCI Grove Management LLC (the "HGI Warrant Agreement" and such warrants issued thereunder, the "HGI Warrants"), and the Amended and Restated Agreement and Plan of Merger, dated March 31, 2022 (the "Business Combination Agreement", and the transactions contemplated thereby, the "Business Combination"), by and among us and Grove Collaborative, Inc., which are included as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2022 (the "Annual Report"), of which this Exhibit forms a part, and to the applicable provisions of the Delaware General Corporation Law (the "DGCL").
+For a complete description of the matters set forth in this document, you should refer to our Certificate of Incorporation (the "Charter"), our Bylaws (the "Bylaws"), the Certificate of Designation of Series A Convertible Preferred Stock (the "Certificate of Designation"), the Warrant Agreement, dated March 22, 2021, between us and Continental Stock Transfer & Trust Company ("Continental") as warrant agent (the "Warrant Agreement"), Warrant Agreement, dated June 16, 2022, between Grove and Corvina Holdings Limited (the "Backstop Warrant Agreement" and such warrants issued thereunder, the "Backstop Warrants"), the Warrant Agreement between us and HCI Grove Management LLC (the "HGI Warrant Agreement" and such warrants issued thereunder, the "HGI Warrants"), the Subscription Agreement, dated August 11, 2023, by and between the Company and Volition Capital Fund IV, L.P. (the "Subscription Agreement"), the Warrants to Purchase Common Stock issued to Volition Capital Fund IV, L.P., each dated August 11, 2023 ("the Volition Warrants"), and the Amended and Restated Agreement and Plan of Merger, dated March 31, 2022 (the "Business Combination Agreement", and the transactions contemplated thereby, the "Business Combination"), by and among us and Grove Collaborative, Inc., which are included as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2022 (the "Annual Report"), of which this Exhibit forms a part, and to the applicable provisions of the Delaware General Corporation Law (the "DGCL").

-As of March 16, 2023, we have two classes of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): our Class A common stock (the "Class A Common Stock") and our public warrants (the "Public Warrants") .
+As of March 20, 2024, we have two classes of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): our Class A common stock (the "Class A Common Stock") and our public warrants (the "Public Warrants") .